 This requires some planning.
 I always look at a menu before I go so I can decide if I need to make something at home before I go out.
 That way I can eat something filling and healthful at home and either drink my dinner (totally have done that) or plan to munch on the chips and salsa.

 Yes, I’ve become that person at restaurants.
 I ask to make changes to items or question if there is bacon in the salad or mac ‘n cheese or, you know, everything on the menu because, in America, there is bacon in everything.

 I’ve made mistakes, sometimes on purpose

 I don’t eat seafood because fish have feelings, too.
 Seriously, it’s been proven!
-But the thing is, I have had seafood I believe three time in six months.
+But the thing is, I have had seafood I believe three times in six months.